 What are the general requirements for professional admission to the College of Education?

-Students applying for admission to a professional preparation program must have a strong GPA; documented experience working with groups of children (60 hours in a classroom) from different racial and ethnic groups (teacher preparation programs only); excellent oral and written communication skills; and the ability to meet the standards of the teaching or educational interpreting profession.
+Students applying for admission to a professional preparation program must have a strong GPA; documented experience working with groups of children from different racial and ethnic groups (60 hours in a classroom; teacher preparation programs only); excellent oral and written communication skills; and the ability to meet the standards of the teaching or educational interpreting profession.
 Students must also have a current Arizona IVP Fingerprint Clearance Card.

 What is the first step in the application process?